ionic-team/ionic-portals/website/docs/for-ios/upgrade-guides.md

 }
 ```

-There is also an extension of Array that allows for syncing an array of Portals:
+There is also an extension on Array that allows for syncing an array of Portals:
 ```swift
 let portals: [Portal] = [/* ... */]
 for await result in portals.sync() {